U.K. police arrest 18-year-old after London subway attack

-LONDON — An 18-year-old man has been arrested in connection with an attack that injured nearly 30 on a packed London subway train, police said on Saturday.
+LONDON — An 18-year-old man has been arrested in connection with the attack that injured nearly 30 at a packed London subway station, police said on Saturday.

 The teen was detained by police near the port of Dover, a key point of entry and exit in the southeast of the country.